wp-plugins/event-registration/readme.txt

 5. Create a new page (not post) on your site.
 Put `{EVENTREGIS}` in it on a line by itself.
 6. Note: if you are upgradings from a previous version please backup your data prior to upgrade.

+If you would like to put a specific event on a page use `[Event_Registration_Single id="1"]` where 1 is the event id number.
+Make sure that you have display all events active in the Configure Organization Tab.
+Yes you can still use `{EVENTREGIS}` at the same time!

 All done.

+If you like the plugin and find it useful, your donations would also help me keep it going and improve it.
+You can donate and find online information at http://edgetechweb.com/
 = License =

 This plugin is provided "as is" and without any warranty or expectation of function.
 I'll probably try to help you if you ask nicely, but I can't promise anything.
 You are welcome to use this plugin and modify it however you want, as long as you give credit where it is due.